gmac/technical-interview/README.md

 ## 5. Coding

-### *Write a function that tests…*

-**...if a string contains words from a list of dirty words**.
-This is a very common style of coding question: the question can be applied to any programming language (Ruby, JavaScript, etc.), and is pretty straight forward for a candidate of any skill level to complete a basic implementation of.
-However, this question can also scale up to probe the candidate's knowledge of time complexity and Big-O, and challenge the candidate to solve the problem with faster and more efficient solutions, or with additional requirements.

 ### *Write/Whiteboard the code for…*

 **...a jQuery Deferred (Promise) object**.
 This is testing the candidate's conceptual understanding of how a common library tool works under the hood (by breaking the tool down into plain code).
 Advice: ask if you can reference the tool's documentation, rather than going by memory on how the tool works.

 When asked to complete this on a whiteboard, the interview panel is reviewing the candidate's attention to syntax outside of a text editor.
 These two factors together are HARD.

+### *Write a function that tests…*

+**...if a string contains words from a list of dirty words**.
+This is a very common style of coding question: the question can be applied to any programming language (Ruby, JavaScript, etc.), and is pretty straight forward for a candidate of any skill level to complete a basic implementation of.
+However, this question can also scale up to probe the candidate's knowledge of time complexity and Big-O, and challenge the candidate to solve the problem with faster and more efficient solutions, or with additional requirements.

 ### *Given a test suite, make all tests pass for…*

 **...an implementation of the Underscore "debounce" method**.
 This question assesses the candidate's code competency while also reviewing their comfort within a test suite.
 This is a very fair way of presenting code challenges, given that the candidate has a defined set of requirements and a clear measure of completion when all tests pass.

-### *Pair program a…*

-**…simple statistics service**.
-This offers a superb one-on-one assessment opportunity for both interview parties.
-The interviewer gets to watch the interviewee work first hand, while the interviewee gets a tangible feel for the team they're applying to work with.
-Team personality fits tend to be obviated, and the interviewee tends to feel more collaborative than "on the spot" during the interview.

 ### *Show and tell your code…*